 Above: Selector Radio's old studio door is dawbed with signatures from all the UK musicians that have come in for a chat or session over the years.
 Image: Folded Wing.

 But in the very beginning, it wasn’t quite so easy to lure musical guests along.
 Despite the British Council’s international reputation for cultural relations, in the UK no-one knew what this new programme was.
 Artists were not inclined to give their time to a show they’d never heard of.
-The British Council’s first Selector Programme Manager, Lisa Phasha explains: ‘They didn't know the Selector and it wasn't broadcast in the UK.
-Luckily we were working with a production company who were making a several shows for BBC Radio and the British Council flagged the show to record labels through our networks at AIM [Association of Independent Music] and together we managed to get the word out there.”
+The British Council’s first Selector Programme Manager, Lisa Phasha explains: 'They didn't know the Selector and it wasn't broadcast in the UK.
+Luckily we were working with a production company who were making several shows for BBC Radio and the British Council flagged the show to record labels through our networks at AIM [Association of Independent Music] and together we managed to get the word out there.'

 As word spread, the show quickly delivered on its promise to showcase a broad range of UK talent and took advantage of radio’s unique ability to travel easily.
 ‘As a Music department [at the British Council] we had always strived to showcase the diversity of the UK through its rich and diverse music, but with limited budgets this is difficult,’ says Phasha.
 ‘We felt that radio offered us an opportunity to reach out to wider audiences with a wider selection of what the UK is about.
 It was always seen as a complement to our other programming – not instead of.’